growexx/node-boilerplate-websocket/README.md

 - Change DB_HOST
 - If you have DB Username add ```DB_USERNAME={VALUE}``` and ```DB_PASSWORD={VALUE}``` to your env file
 - Similarly change other fields as per your need.
+- The code for the socket functions is inside `utils/socket.js`.
+Modify it as per your need to add/remove socket functionalities.

 ## Running the project

 - To execute the code, run the following command ```npm start```
 - Run the command ```npm t``` for testing

+## Connecting to the server

+- To register a user, send a json message to the server as shown  `{"action": "registerUser", "jwt": "jwt token"}`
+- If the token is verified, the server will respond with a message containing a `token`
+- To receive data, send a json message to the server as shown `{"action": "sendData", "token": "token"}`
+- To disconnect the client, send a json message to the server as shown `{"action": "disconnectUser"}`